Mariama Signaté

-Mariama Camara Signaté (born 22 July 1985 in Dakar, Senegal) is a French handball player.
-Her playing position is left back.
+Mariama Camara Signaté (born 22 July 1985 in Dakar, Senegal) is a French former handball player.
+Her playing position was left back.

 Career

 Club

 Signaté's former clubs include Toulon, where she played from 1990 to 2003, Le Havre, of which she was part from 2003 to 2005, and Fleury les Aubrais (2005–2008).

-In 2008, she switched to HBC Nîmes with that she reached the final of the French League Cup in her first season.
+In 2008, she switched to HBC Nîmes, with whom she reached the final of the French League Cup in her first season.
 A year later won the 2008–2009 edition of the EHF Challenge Cup ahead of German club Thüringer HC.
 In the summer 2010 she transferred to Danish side Aalborg DH, just to return to France a year later, joining Issy-Paris Hand.
 During her time in Issy-Paris, Signaté reached the finals of the EHF Cup Winners' Cup and the EHF Challenge Cup, falling short in both occasions to Hypo Niederösterreich (2013) and H 65 Höör (2014), respectively.

-After three season in Issy-Paris, Signate decided to join Hungarian top division side Érd.
+After three seasons in Issy-Paris, Signate decided to join Hungarian top division side Érd.
 She claimed that one of the main reasons in her decision to move to Érd was the figure of Edina Szabó – head coach of Érd and technical director of the French national team – with whom she had been working successfully for a long time.
 Szabó handled the stewardship of the French national team.
 In September 2018 she had to leave, because of an argument with her coach.
 Szabó started harassing her when she realized that the club was facing serious financial difficulties.
 Signaté ended up resigning on September 13 on the bad advice of her former lawyer Kristóf Wenczel.
 After her resignation, the club of Érd tried to block her international transfer during months but thanks to the help of the French Federation, Signaté could sign a contract with Chambray Touraine HB and she spent the rest of the season there before retiring.

 At the beginning of the following season the club of Érd had to fire the entire staff and all their professional players due to financial issues.